simonlipson/machine_learning/README.md

 ### A few insights

 The characters of the three 90s sitcoms all seem to have similar personalities to the other characters on their shows.
 This could be explained by several reason, of which could be that they are all written by the same writers, that they are all intended for the same audience, or that Watson just isn't as insightful as we'd hope.
-We can see this when we look at aggregated data for each personality trait accross all characters.
+Or maybe Watson is less suited to screenplays and better suited to tweets, Yelp reviews or presidential debates.

+Below are some descriptive statistics of the percentiles for the big5 for all of the characters.

 ![](images/agg.png)

-As you can see, the standard deviation across all the big 5 traits is quite low (except for the Extraversion and Emotional Range that anyway have low averages).
-That tells me that there wasn't a lot of variance in the percentiles across all the characters.
 We could see in the graphs that all characters (except for Rick) had very high levels of Agreeableness and very low levels of Emotional Range.
 This is also observable when we look at the mean value for these traits in the descriptive statistics above.
 I don't think its too surprising either, given that these are all characters that audiences need to love (hence the high agreeableness).
+The emotional range can possibly be explained by the fact that the shows all have less than 30 minute episodes and are all comedies.
+There isn't enough time or need to develop complex and broad storylines that portray all of the ups and downs of each character that reflect the everyday of everyday people.
+Rather, we want to see Joey be loveable, Samantha be raunchy, George be paranoid and Rick be cynical.

 See below the characters with the highest and lowest levels of each trait.